RishabhG9/Practice_interview/React_Practice/interview/Important_questions.md

 ### 1. How to optimize deeply nested state updates in React?

+When state is deeply nested (e.g., user.profile.settings.theme.color), updates can trigger unnecessary re-renders.
 Use `useReducer` instead of multiple `useState` calls for complex state.
 Normalize deeply nested state.
 Use memoized selectors or Zustand for state slicing.
 Avoid prop drilling with Context API.

+Optimization strategies:
+- ✅ Use useReducer: More manageable for complex, nested updates.
+- ✅ Normalize the state: Flatten nested structures like Redux does — store by ID.
+- ✅ Avoid prop drilling: Use Context API or a state manager like Zustand/Redux.
+- ✅ Memoize selectors: Use useMemo or libraries like reselect to avoid recalculating derived data.
+- ✅ Split components: Lift deeply nested components into their own memoized containers.

 ### 2. How does React Reconciliation work internally?

 React maintains a virtual DOM and compares it with the previous virtual DOM tree using a diffing algorithm.
 It identifies changes (additions, deletions, updates) and efficiently patches only the changed nodes into the real DOM.
+- React keeps a virtual DOM tree.
+- On state/prop changes, it creates a new virtual DOM.
+- Then it diffs the old and new virtual DOMs, identifying changes.
+- Changes are batched and committed efficiently to the real DOM.
+- Keys (key prop) help React track which elements changed, improving performance.
+- Example: If you reorder a list without keys, React re-renders all items.
+With keys, it knows what changed.

 ### 3. Multi-language (i18n) and SEO-optimized Next.js app:

 Use `next-i18next` for translation.
 Generate localized routes (`/en`, `/fr`).
 Use `getStaticProps` with i18n files.
 Add SEO-friendly meta tags and hreflang headers for crawlers.
+- ✅ Use next-i18next or next-intl to manage translations.
+- ✅ Structure translation files like /locales/en/common.json, /locales/fr/common.json.
+- ✅ Localize routes: /en/about, /fr/about.
+- ✅ Use getStaticProps to pre-render translated content.
+- ✅ Add SEO elements:
+- <html lang="en">, dynamic titles and meta descriptions.
+- hreflang tags in <head> for search engines.

 ### 4. Prevent layout shifts and improve CLS: